syncfusion-content/angular-docs/angular/Diagram/Gridlines.md

 ---
 layout: post
-title: Add gridlines behind nodes and connectors to ease alignments
+title: Gridlines in Angular Diagram Control | Syncfusion
-description: How to add gridlines behind nodes and connectors?
+description: Learn here all about gridlines support in Syncfusion Essential Angular Diagram control, its elements, and more.
 platform: Angular
 control: Diagram
 documentation: ug
 ---

-# Gridlines
+# Gridlines in Essential Angular Diagram

 **Gridlines** are the pattern of lines drawn behind the Diagram elements.
 It provides a visual guidance while dragging or arranging the objects on the Diagram surface.